Reflective practice and mindfulness

 Over the course of FCM there will be many opportunities to reflect on practice individually and in small groups.

-Dr. Tony Back who is medical oncologist and palliative care physician at the Harborview Medical Center shares some brief thoughts about mindfulness and reflection.
+Dr. Tony Back who is a medical oncologist and palliative care physician at Harborview Medical Center shares some brief thoughts about mindfulness and reflection.

-Some of these reflections will involve more formal verbal, written or artistic reflections related to a specific prompt or question.
+Some of these reflections will involve more formal discussion or written reflections related to a specific prompt or question.
 It is also possible to use the skill of reflection more informally and briefly during clinical, professional or other interpersonal encounters.
 So how do we do it?

 Dr. Back shares how a brief reflection practice impacted the care of his patient.